 About Us _

-Born 1973 in India, lived all his life in Singapore, Rakesh has his experience with computers and technology as early as 1986 with IBM PCs and Apple Computers.
-He was not a genius or whizz kid from the start but began building his confidence with the sound of dot matrix printers to his ears and typing with Wordstar software for his school projects.
-He had to book computer labs in the Singapore Science Centre and his school labs to do his work to gain interest in what he loved.
-He was mesmerized by Logo programming, games like Pacman, Sabotage, Horizon V, Pegasus all running on a Mac II computer at his friend's place.
-Years later, his Dad got him the first computer system that he could own.
-It was an IBM Compatible brand called IPC made in Singapore.
+RR has a fair share of experiences with computers and technology as early as 1986 with IBM PCs and Apple Computers.
+He began building his confidence with the sound of dot matrix printers and typing with Wordstar software for projects.
+He had to book computer labs to do his work to gain interest in the emerging technology he was seemingly obsessed with.
+Mesmerized by Logo programming, games like Pacman, Sabotage, Horizon V, Pegasus all running on a Mac II computer, years later, his father got him the very first computer system.
+It was an IBM Compatible brand IPC assembled in Singapore.
 DOS 6.22, Windows for Workgroups 3.11, Lotus 123 spreadsheet, Wordstar 5.0, Minesweeper, Solitaire, MS Encarta and an external 14.4Kbps modem were all part of the package to connect to the Internet via a telephone RJ11 port.
-A few days later he opened to see what was inside "the CPU box".
-He slowly disassembled every bit of it and re-assembled everything on the 486DX computer from the motherboard to its bus cables, from the memory sticks to its floppy drive, from the cd drive to the heavy mechanical hard disk drive.
-Moving onto the first Pentium processor he did the same on a 90 Mhz running only 8MB memory.
-He began upgrading his computer canceling its 3-year warranty.
+Soon after there were PC problems and Windows problems.
+Troubleshooting and fixes voided its 3-year local warranty.
 "It's easy to fix on your own" he claimed and won the confidence of his friends in him.
-Then he helped his friends and lecturers at school with network problems.
+Helping his friends and lecturers at school with network problems was getting underway.
 He assembled computers for a few of his friends at a fraction of the cost of branded systems like IBM, HP, Ranger, and Sherry.
-He knew that he would start some business someday dealing in Computers.